mgoheen/Romensio/Readme.txt

 Remaining Numbers: 5
 Total Moves: 2

-NumberOfArguments	Argument		Details
+Argument		Details
-0   				[None]			Creates a random matrix between 3x3 and 11x11 with every move outputted 1					-v				Creates a random matrix between 3x3 and 11x11 with no moves outputted 1					[Text File]		Creates a matrix from a text file with every move outputted 2					[Text File] 	–v	Creates a matrix from a text file with no moves outputted 2					r [number] 		Creates a random matrix with dimensions specified by [number] and outputs every move 3					r [number] -v	Creates a random matrix with dimensions specified by [number] and outputs no in-between moves.
+[None]			Creates a random matrix between 3x3 and 11x11 with every move outputted -v				Creates a random matrix between 3x3 and 11x11 with no moves outputted [Text File]		Creates a matrix from a text file with every move outputted [Text File] –v	Creates a matrix from a text file with no moves outputted r [number] 		Creates a random matrix with dimensions specified by [number] and outputs every move r [number] -v	Creates a random matrix with dimensions specified by [number] and outputs no in-between moves.